 You might also want to try Professor Kilmet’s The Acid Alkaline Balance Diet.
 It’s a particularly insightful read, and it’s full of good advice and sound research on the subject of alkalising.

 The role of alkaline water in the treatment of cholesterol will continue to be explored, although of course one’s eyes must be open to the possibilities.

 One thing you can certainly do is look after the lifestyle factors which influence high cholesterol: eat heart-healthy foods, limit your alcohol intake, quit smoking, exercise regularly and completely remove trans fats from your diet.
 You should also prioritising increasing your intake of soluble fibre.

 We would also recommend checking out our article How to Lower Cholesterol Naturally and Why It’s Important.

-There is a large body of evidence to suggest that high cholesterol levels, and the cardiovascular problems that they engender, are connected to your body’s acid/alkaline balance.
+A large body of evidence suggests that high cholesterol levels, and the cardiovascular problems they engender, are connected to your body’s acid/alkaline balance.